 All participating stakeholders, partners, authorities, and vulnerable communities are to be mandated to contribute elements specific to baseline risk and vulnerability information for the effectiveness and efficiency of the system-IBF partnership mechanism.
-The partnership mechanism facilitates two-way communication, e.g., providing the baseline risk and vulnerability geolocation information of every element and harmonizing risk-informed tools, thereby benefiting the sectoral planning process, which continues even after the development and implementation of impact-based forecasting services.
-Members of the partnership can monitor the effectiveness of forecasts and warnings and provide feedback for improvement.
+The partnership mechanism facilitates two-way communication, for example, by providing baseline risk and vulnerability geolocation information for every element and harmonizing risk-informed tools, thereby benefiting the sectoral planning process, which continues even after the development and implementation of impact-based forecasting services.
+Members of the partnership can monitor the effectiveness of forecasts and warnings, providing feedback to improve them.

 Partners have important roles in risk communication and analyzing the impact on forecasts and warnings.
 Essential partners are to be mandated with responsibilities for early actions to prepare for and respond to hazardous weather and climate events.
-These actions include advising vulnerable communities on what to do in extreme weather or climate events, combining partners' anticipatory advice with impact-based advice Page 33 of 89
+These actions include advising vulnerable communities on what to do in extreme weather or climate events, combining partners' anticipatory advice with impact-based advice